Cr0mb/Giveaway-Scanner/README.md

 ## Contributing

-Feel free to fork the repo and open pull requests to improve filtering options, support more sites, or enhance the UI.
+Feel free open pull requests or issues for support.